 Raymonds love for the mountains and deep concern for protecting our natural environment is an ongoing theme throughout his work.
 In contrast to this more serious side are his pieces that capture his unique sense of humour and eccentric inventiveness.
 Raymond enjoys making people laugh, always daring people to have a go on his 'contraptions'.

-Iron Ridge Quarry Sculpture Park is open to the public every Sunday from 10am to 5pm (or by appointment).
-We also take bookings for organised groups and bus tours and hold an annual Sculpture Exhibition event run over a weekend late January showcasing Raymonds and other artists work with music, food, coffee etc
+Iron Ridge Quarry Sculpture Park is open to the public Sundays from 10am to 5pm (or by appointment).
+We also take bookings for organised groups and bus tours.

 Refer to our website for more details.